-Making certain Kansans have access to affordable, quality health care has been one of my priorities in Congress.
+Making certain Kansans have access to affordable, quality health care has been one of my priorities during my time in Congress.
 To achieve this goal, policies must be implemented that reduce health care costs.
 These policies should increase competition and choice for patients, thereby expanding access to doctors, nurses and other health providers.

-Also, as founder of the first-ever Senate Community Pharmacy Caucus, I support local pharmacists who play a vital role in our health care delivery system.
+As founder of the first-ever Senate Community Pharmacy Caucus, I also support local pharmacists who play a vital role in our health care delivery system.
 In many Kansas communities, the local pharmacist is a patient’s most direct link to health care.
 I will continue working to preserve the special way of life we enjoy in Kansas by protecting access to quality health care in our rural communities.

 I am a member of the following health care caucuses: